Zuckerberg testifies in $2 billion lawsuit that Oculus did not steal core VR tech

 Microsoft acquires 3D optimization service Simplygon

-Zuckerberg was forced to leave his signature grey t-shirt at home today and suit up for court.
+Zuckerberg was forced to leave his signature gray t-shirt at home today and suit up for court.

 The Facebook CEO was called to the stand in a Dallas courtroom today to testify in an explosive $2 billion lawsuit which claims that Oculus Inc. (which FB acquired in March of 2014) was built upon technology stolen from Zenimax Media.

-The lawsuit is structured around dissecting the help that Oculus founder Palmer Luckey sought out from ZeniMax (a Maryland-based video games company) employee John Carmack when he was building his initial VR headset product.
-Luckey was under NDA at the time of his meeting with Carmack and others at ZeniMax-owned companies who allegedly assisted the teenage founder in remedying some technical issues that he had been facing in building his Rift VR headset.
-ZeniMax also claims that Carmack, who would later go on to join Oculus as its CTO when his contract expired, contributed stolen intellectual property to the Oculus team’s core tech upon joining.
+The lawsuit is structured around dissecting the help that Oculus founder Palmer Luckey sought out from the employee of ZeniMax-owned games company id Software, John Carmack, when he was building his initial VR headset product.
+Luckey was under NDA at the time of his meeting with Carmack and others who allegedly assisted the teenage founder in remedying some technical issues that he had been facing in building his Rift VR headset.
+ZeniMax also claims that Carmack—who would later go on to join Oculus as its CTO when his contract expired—contributed stolen intellectual property to the Oculus team’s core tech upon joining.

 In court today, the Facebook CEO remained defiant in the face of the claims.